Updated: Jul 7

 It is therefore helpful to join a community like the Fellowship of Mindful Leaders, and surround yourself with a support community.
 This increases your likelihood of success.

 Besides this, I can assist you in achieving a massive growth and step change though my Mastermind Group Coaching, or through individual 1:1 leadership coaching.
-If you decide you want to end your suffering for good, this is probably the most effective way to do successfully within a time period of 3-6 months.
+If you decide you want to end your suffering for good, this is potentially a very effective way to achieve this- but depends on your openness and willingness to change, and a strong commitment to end your suffering.